castlegateit/cgit-wp-product-catalogue/README.md

 ## Searches and queries ##

-The plugin provides the function `get_product_meta_query()` that converts `WP_Query`-like arguments related to products into a meta query that is actually compatible with `WP_Query`.
+The plugin provides the function `cgit_product_meta_query()` that converts `WP_Query`-like arguments related to products into a meta query that is actually compatible with `WP_Query`.
 This function is used internally to filter searches that are specifically restricted to the product post type, allowing the following query parameters:

 *   `min_price` minimum price (number)
 *   `max_price` minimum price (number)